onyx-platform/onyx/doc/design/masterless.md

 If the total percentages of all submitted jobs doesn't sum up to 100%, the job with the highest percentage value will receive the extra peers.
 When percentage values are equal, the earliest submitted job will get priority.

+If the algorithm determines that any job should receive a number of peers that is less than 1 (a decimal value), that job receives no peers.
+This value is floored, and is described in more detail below.

 This scheduler does not compose with using `:onyx/max-peers` set on all tasks.
 The strict upper bound on the number of peers will be respected.

 **Peer Addition**